Raven and crow symbolism

 The difference between ravens and crows

 People often use the words raven and crow as a synonym whereas one tends to call the larger animals ravens and the smaller ones crows.
-In taxonomy ravens and crows form the genus corvus that consists of approx. 40 species.
-In Europe the most common species are the carrion crow (Corvus corone), the hooded crow (Corvus cornix), the rook (Corvus frugilegus) and the majestic common raven (Corvus corax).
+In taxonomy ravens and crows form the genus corvus which consists of approx. 40 species.
+In Europe, the most common species are the carrion crow (Corvus corone), the hooded crow (Corvus cornix), the rook (Corvus frugilegus), and the majestic common raven (Corvus corax).
 Please note that the hooded crow and the carrion crow sometimes are listed as individual species and sometimes as two different subspecies of the carrion crow.
 If so, the carrion crow is classified as Corvus corone corone and the hooded crow as Corvus corone cornix.